hashicorp/design-system/website/docs/components/alert/partials/content/content.md

 ### Usage of critical buttons

 Avoid using critical buttons in alerts.
 We handle the prominence and importance via the styling of the alert container itself.
-If needing to confirm that the user intended to interact with the action, consider displaying a confirmation modal.
+If you need to confirm that the user intended to interact with the action, consider displaying a confirmation modal.

 !!!
 Dont
 <Hds::Alert @type="inline" @color="critical" as |A|>